If your child is struggling with anxiety, you're probably doing everything you can to help them feel better.

 Feel more connected to your child and to yourself as a parent again

-Get personalised support from the beginning, so you can share your family's unique story, ask specific questions, and feel confident this programme is tailored to your needs.
+Get personalised support from the beginning, so you can share your family's unique story and ask questions.

 We'll go through the complete SPACE process together.
 You'l learn the skills, practice them and get regular coaching so you can stay on track.